alecisec/mattermost-migration/README.md

 ## Limitations

-This is **not official migration program**, it uses *not recommended way* to migration.
+This is **not official migration program**

 (In fact, there is no recommended way to migration at now.)

-This program may make wrong result on target database, so you MUST check migrated data before you shutdown original database.
+This program may create incorrect entries in the target database, you should test the resulting target database thoroughly.

-## License
+## Licenses

 Apache License 2.0